ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/faq_en.md

 ## How do I get started?

 We have a [Getting Started](https://archipelago.gg/tutorial/Archipelago/setup/en) guide that will help you get the software set up.
-You can use that guide to learn how to generate multiworlds.
+You can use that guide to learn how to generate multi-worlds.
 There are also basic instructions for including multiple games, and hosting these multi-worlds on the website for ease and convenience.

 If you are ready to start randomizing games, or want to start playing your favorite randomizer with others, please join